BurningFlipside/VolunteerSystem/docs/admin_help.md

 You'll start off in the dashboard.
 You'll notice a sidebar that takes you to the major administrative sections (described below), along with a nifty chart showing the overall state of volunteering.
 You can get more detailed stats on volunteering under **Reports**.
 We'll talk about that later.

+## Caveats

+The FVS may work better in Chrome than Firefox or Safari.
+If you're having trouble with something, try changing browsers.

 ## How this all works

 ### Events, Departments, Roles, and Shifts